Product Stewardship in the Agricultural Business

 Through targeted training courses, we teach farmers, seed treatment professionals and dealers how to use our products both effectively, to increase the yield and quality of their harvested goods, and also safely, with regard to human health and the environment.

-In 2019, Crop Science trained more than a million farmers in the safe use of our products, mainly during customer events.
+In 2020, Crop Science replaced numerous on-site personal training activities with virtual measures due to the COVID-19 pandemic.
+It was thus able to increase the number of farmers trained to around 1.7 million farmers worldwide.
 We focus our safe use training activities on countries where there are no statutory certification requirements for the handling of crop protection products.
 We conduct training both independently, and in cooperation with local, regional and international associations.

 As a member of CropLife International, we help to train nearly four million farmers in this association in 82 countries in the responsible and appropriate use of crop protection products.